TV Vanguarda São José dos Campos

 Vanguarda (channel 17) is a Brazilian television station based in São José dos Campos, a city in the state of São Paulo serving as the affiliate of the TV Globo network for said city and its surroundings.
-Owned-and-operated by locally based Rede Vanguarda, it transmits its programming to part of Vale do Paraíba, while the other half and the North Coast are covered by TV Vanguarda Taubaté.
+Owned-and-operated by locally based Rede Vanguarda, it transmits its programming to part of Paraíba Valley, while the other half and the North Coast are covered by TV Vanguarda Taubaté.
 Its headquarters are located in an annex to CenterVale Shopping in Jardim Oswaldo Cruz, while its transmission antenna is at the top of Morro do Cruzeiro, in Jardim Guimarães.

 History

 Organizações Globo received the concession of a television station in Vale do Paraíba on February 12, 1987, when President José Sarney granted channel 17 UHF in São José dos Campos to the group.
 About a year later, on October 1, 1988, TV Globo Vale do Paraíba was opened, Rede Globo's ninth own broadcaster and the fourth to be opened in the state of São Paulo.
 Its studios were built in an annex to CenterVale Shopping, which had been opened in 1987 by São Marcos Empreendimentos Imobiliários Ltda., a company controlled by the Marinho family (sold in 2008 to the Ancar Ivanhoe chain) and its implementation was delivered in a record time of just 100 days.

 Initially, its coverage area covered around 40 municipalities in Vale do Paraíba, the North Coast and Serra da Mantiqueira.
 In 1998, it also began serving the Bragantina Region, previously covered by TV Globo São Paulo retransmitters.
 That same year, Central Globo de Affiliadas e Expansão launched the "Projeto Regional do Futuro", which aimed to give greater autonomy to Rede Globo's own broadcasters in inland São Paulo and also to TV Globo Juiz de Fora in Minas Gerais, as well such as expanding programming and interacting with the local community.
 From then on, TV Globo Vale do Paraíba was renamed TV Vanguarda Paulista, a name that was reduced to just TV Vanguarda at the end of 2001.